10 Common Legal Traps That Could Destroy Your Blog

 I read one story about a blogger who spent fifteen years building her business, only to have it all come crashing down when another company claimed she was infringing on its trademark.
 It's an extreme example, but it illustrates the fact that trademark infringement is not something to be taken lightly.

 How can you avoid accidentally infringing on someone else’s trademark?

-When it comes to blogging and business, I run with the DIYers.
-But navigating the ins and outs of trademark law is one of the few things I don’t recommend doing on your own.
+Navigating the ins and outs of trademark law is something I don’t recommend doing without professional help.
 If you can afford it, hire an attorney.
 I recommend Christina Scalera.

-If you can’t afford an attorney or are determined to do it yourself, you can find instructions on how to conduct your own trademark search here.
+If you can’t afford an attorney or are determined to do it yourself, you can find instructions on how to conduct a thorough trademark search here.

 The other alternative is to use your own name as your website and/or business name.
 That’s what I did after learning it wasn’t safe to use Spark Your Blog.
-It’s highly unlikely that someone has trademarked your name or that anyone would come after you for using your own name.
+It’s highly unlikely that someone has trademarked your name or that anyone would try to sue you for using your own name.

-Legal Trap #3: Failing to Provide a Physical Address in Your Email Newsletter
+Legal Trap No. 3: Failing to Provide a Physical Address in Your Email Newsletter

 If you use an email service provider like MailChimp or ConvertKit, you may be wondering why it automatically displays your mailing address in the footer of your newsletter.
 This is to comply with the CAN-SPAM Act, which was created to protect consumers from spammy email marketing.